-- The area comprises uniformly residential uses in its southern side and primarily residential in its northern side but also including a mix of retail use, public house, restaurant and office uses abutting the Queen & Castle car park - There is a break with High Street created by the Abbey Fields boundary and 20th Century developments at junction with Malthouse Lane
+- The area comprises uniformly residential uses in its southern side and primarily residential in its northern side but also including a mix of retail use, public house, restaurant and office uses abutting the Queen & Castle car park - There is a break with High Street created by the Abbey Fields boundary and 20th Century developments at junction with Malthouse Lane - This is an area has high townscape value with many interesting views both inside and out of Little Virginia - The views down Abbey Hill to the west frame the castle

-- This is an area has high townscape value with many interesting views both inside and out of Little Virginia - The views down Abbey Hill to the west frame the castle - The buildings of Little Virginia are a significant group of 16th Century timber framed and thatched cottages which have been sympathetically modernised extensions and conservatories should be avoided as such development is likely to disrupt the scale and detailing - Wantage is a large 1901 arts and crafts house Listed Grade II in its own grounds on the south side above Little Virginia - it is important to maintain the garden as an entire garden, and the boundary treatment of this important house - To the east of Wantage are three timber framed and thatched houses similar to Little Virginia, these interface with Abbey Fields - the scale, detailing, materials, boundary treatment are all of high importance - There are important views of the Castle coming down Castle Hill - Building materials are generally brick, render, wattle and daub, thatched roofs, tiles and slates
+- The buildings of Little Virginia are a significant group of 16th Century timber framed and thatched cottages which have been sympathetically modernised extensions and conservatories should be avoided as such development is likely to disrupt the scale and detailing - Wantage is a large 1901 arts and crafts house Listed Grade II in its own grounds on the south side above Little Virginia it is important to maintain the garden as an entire garden, and the boundary treatment of this important house - To the east of Wantage are three timber framed and thatched houses similar to Little Virginia, these interface with Abbey Fields the scale, detailing, materials, boundary treatment are all of high importance - There are important views of the Castle coming down Castle Hill - Building materials are generally brick, render, wattle and daub, thatched roofs, tiles and slates

-5.62 The Castle Hill and Little Virginia Conservation Area forms an integral part of the character of the town of Kenilworth, linking the Castle to the old Town centres, and should be preserved and retained.
+5.59 The Castle Hill and Little Virginia Conservation Area forms an integral part of the character of the town of Kenilworth, linking the Castle to the old Town centres, and should be preserved and retained.
 There are several listed buildings but it is also important to maintain non-listed buildings with original features to retain this fine mix of buildings.
 Any future development in or near to this Conservation Area, should maintain the street scene and have regard to its originality within the Town.
 Street signage and street clutter should be limited.
-Protection of the elements is important.

-Policy KP14K: Design Management in Castle Green & The Castle
+Policy KP13K: Design Management in Castle Green and The Castle

-Development proposals in the Castle Hill & Little Virginia Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Castle Green and the Castle Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate: